The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 6.1 From Audit to Architecture: The Divergence Packet

-When ensemble spread on a query exceeds a calibrated threshold (empirically, spread above ~0.40 in the current ensemble), the system does not produce a synthesized response.
-It generates:
+When ensemble spread on a query exceeds a calibrated threshold (empirically, spread above ~0.40 in the current ensemble), the system generates a Divergence Packet containing: the range of model responses annotated by behavioral profile; the spread magnitude and its category-level interpretation; a routing recommendation to human arbitration; and provenance metadata.

 6.2 Asymmetric Arbitration: Structural Veto as Epistemic Architecture